Staging the property for photos

 - Do not have animals running around during shoot.

 - Clean pools of debris and clean around the areas.

 - Clean deck of debris and clean, power wash or new stain if needed.

 - Paint outside trim or spots that show badly.

 - Power wash the driveway to remove stains or large oil spots.

 That’s It!
 Please take your time to do these items to the best of your ability.

-The photographer will not move anything in your home, and will ask you to move it from the shot or remove it.
+The photographer will not move anything in your home, but will help with suggestions.
 Sometimes just moving a piece of furniture into storage, basement, or garage can make a big difference for buyers when seeing your home in the photos and especially in person.

 Thank you and please reach out with any questions or concerns.